GiackAloZ/AcousticWaveCPML.jl/README.md

 We used the most simple finite-difference scheme: second order explicit FD schemes for both space and time.
 We stagger the $\psi_i$ field in between grid nodal points in $\tilde{\partial}_i \Omega$ and place $p, c, \xi_i$ fields in nodal points ($\xi_i$ only present in $\tilde{\partial}_i \Omega$).

 We split time step computations into two substeps:
-- first we update the $\psi_i$ fields using $(1)$,
+- first we update the $\psi_i$ fields,
-- then we update the $\xi_i$ fields using $(2)$ at the same time we use $(3)$ and $(4)$ to update pressure values.
+- then we update the $\xi_i$ and pressure fields at the same time.

-This separation is crucial to ensure that the $\psi_i$ fields are computed before updating pressure with $(4)$.
-Synchronization is used to make sure this happens.
-Note that, since every $\psi_i$ field in each dimension $i$ is independent of each other and only uses pressure derivatives in the direction of incidence of $\tilde{\partial_i} \Omega$.
-This means that we do not have any inter-dependencies between different dimensions, so we can compute all $\psi_i$ fields in parallel.
+This separation is crucial to ensure that the $\psi_i$ fields are computed before updating $\xi_i$ and pressure.
+Note that, since every $\psi_i$ field in each dimension $i$ is independent of each other and only uses pressure derivatives in the direction of incidence of $\tilde{\partial_i} \Omega$, we do not have any inter-dependencies between different $\psi_i$, so we can compute each of them in parallel (e.g. on different CUDA streams).

 ## Results

-We have run several simulations in 1D, 2D and 3D to ensure qualitative analysis of CPML boundary conditions in various setups.
+We have run several simulations in 1D, 2D and 3D to ensure qualitative and quantitative analysis of CPML boundary conditions in various setups.
 In this section, we briefly explain the setups used.

+### Comparisons against analytical solutions

+Since solutions for constant velocity models with one point source are known (see [[5](#references)]), we first compared numerical solutions with analytical ones.

+We tested two scenarios:
+- no CPML layers with a cut final time to not get reflections,
+- 20 CPML layers with a bigger final time to test for appropriate damping.

+For the source terms, we always use a Ricker wavelet source (second derivative of a Gaussian) to simulate an "impulse" source.

+We recorded the pressure trace at a receiver placed at a fixed distance from the source and compared it to the analytical solution to verify for correctedness.
+You can find these tests under the `test` folder for each version.

 ### Setups

-For the source terms, we always use a Ricker wavelet source (second derivative of a Gaussian) to simulate an "impulse" source.
-We used sources at $8$ Hz and we scale them in amplitude for the 2D and 3D setups (this is done because we need a "stronger" source in 2D and 3D because the energy is spread over an increasingly bigger volume).
-Also pressure in the animations is sometimes scaled to provide better visualization (i.e. the logarithm of the absolute value of pressure is shown in the 3D plots), so the scales have no strict physical meaning in visualization.
-However, the assumption that zero pressure is the lithostatic pressure still holds.

-We also scale the model size in order to always have at least 10 points per wavelength to deal with numerical dispersion.
-For simplicity, we adopted a constant grid step size in all dimensions for all setups.
-This does not mean that the grid point number is the same every time, it just means that the grid cells are square and always have the same size in all dimensions (although our code in general and can be used for any grid step size).
-This is the same for time step size, we have fixed one that works and fulfill the CFL stability criterion (but one can choose it arbitrarily).

 We have mainly three types of setups:
 - constant velocity models with a single source located in the center and CPML layers in all boundary regions;